 … and the initial evaluation and the repairs are free although there may be a small charge if parts are needed.
 NAH is pleased to provide this service to the entire Newton community.

-Among the diverse items that our volunteers have repaired over the years are teapots, record players, staplers, hairdryers, toasters, pencil sharpeners, Mix Masters (1945), bracelets, lamps (including antique vases made into lamps), dust busters, leaf blowers, radios, toilet training seats, a Christmas manger, a holiday carousel, slide viewers, clasps, electric water heaters, coffee machines, fans, wheel chairs, walkers, paper shredders, sewing machines, and incense burners.
+Among the diverse items that our volunteers have repaired over the years are teapots, record players, staplers, hairdryers, toasters, pencil sharpeners, Mix Masters (1945), bracelets, lamps (including antique vases made into lamps), dust busters, leaf blowers, radios, a Christmas manger, a holiday carousel, slide viewers, clasps, coffee machines, fans, paper shredders, sewing machines, and incense burners.

 From our Executive Director: “We all have a sentimental favorite... a lamp, a clock or some electric device that we’d prefer to keep and fix instead of throwing away.
 Not many stores offer this service any more and they don’t have time for it.
 But this really is a skill our members have – and they enjoy the challenge of bringing something back to good working order.”